com-480-data-visualization/MAP/README.md

 Finally, there also exist works in the scholarly literature for predicting the delays using machine learning (ML) models [2, 3].
 However, we are not interested in ML predictions but providing visualization to help users extract the underlying patterns.

-We confirm that non of us has worked with this data before and this is our first facing with this data.
+We confirm that non of us has worked with this data before and this is our first time facing this data.

-References:
+*References:*

 [1]: Akachouche, Chafik.
 (2024).
 Flight analyzes data from 2009 to 2018 using PowerBI.
 10.13140/RG.2.2.26957.96480.